Get Our FREE Guide to Landing a Remote Job You Love

 - Figure out your tech setup: Will you be calling in to meetings from your phone?
 Test it!
 Will you tether to your phone while traveling in a bus?
 Try that out in advance.
 Will you bring a tablet and a portable keyboard?
-Make sure your setup works before you find yourself in the jungle.
+Make sure your setup works before you find yourself far from home.

 Just like testing out your tech setup is a smart move, you should also do everything you can to plan ahead when it comes to your workspace.
 That might mean asking the hotel if your room has a desk and chair, scoping out coffee shops near where you’re staying, or asking a family member about the quality of their Internet connection.

 Look at your work calendar, then make sure your travel plans don’t interfere.
 If they do, move meetings and deadlines in advance, and definitely not once you’re sitting on a beach somewhere.
 Coworkers are usually flexible, but only if you give them warning.

 If your laptop crashes or your phone falls off Mount Kilimanjaro, how will you tell your coworkers you’re alright but you’ll probably miss the meeting?
-Go old school and keep a hard copy of your teammates’ phone numbers.
-That way you can still get in touch if something goes wrong (like if you end up in the van I mentioned above).
+Go old school and keep a hard copy of your teammates’ phone numbers or emails.

 Balance.
 If finding work-life balance is tough on a normal day, it can be even trickier on a workcation.
 And finding the time to commit to work without destroying your vacation (and making everyone you’re traveling with hate you!) is probably what you’re most worried about.